os-js/manual.os-js.org/src/v3/tutorial/iframe/README.md

   <body>
     <h1>Hello World</h1>
     <script>
-      // Global function to send a message to OS.js Application function sendMessage() {
+      // Global function to send a message to OS.js Core that forwards it
+      // to the correct application/window.
+      function sendMessage() {
         top.postMessage({
           name: 'osjs/iframe:message',